vinkodlak/rigpro.consulting/src/pages/software/index.md

         tool-string in a realistic borehole model within seconds and quickly decide on a course of action.
 ---
 Both RIGPRO client (desktop application) and the mobile application connect to the server, which is the heart of  the RIGPRO platform.
-The server is cloud based and is configured and tailored individually for each company.
+The server is cloud based and is tailored individually for each company.

 In the field, we make use of a briefcase data caching model.
 If the internet connection is temporarily lost between the  rig and server, data will be stored locally until the connection is re-established.

-The RIGPRO client app can also be used as a standalone application.
-This is a perfect solution for log witnesses who do not need real-time communication and server backup, but still want to profit from the automated QC process.
-The app provides an insightful and attractive visualization tool and streamlines report creation.